josegabriel8/ATRbot-beta/README.md

-# ATRbot: Telegram Chatbot with Retrieval-Augmented Generation (RAG)
+# KneeChat: Chatbot with Retrieval-Augmented Generation (RAG)

 ## Overview

-ATRbot is a Telegram chatbot designed to assist users by providing contextually relevant answers to their queries.
+KneeChat is a Telegram chatbot designed to assist users by providing contextually relevant answers to their queries.
 It integrates a Retrieval-Augmented Generation (RAG) pipeline to retrieve information from Spanish-language PDFs and uses LLaMA 3 for conversational AI.
 The bot also logs conversations in JSON files for future reference.

 ---